 Classification of a Matrix

-Based on chemical composition, it is of two types: Organic and Inorganic carrier matrix.
+Based on the chemical composition, a support matric is generally of two types (Organic and Inorganic carriers).

 Organic matrix: It subdivides into natural and synthetic polymers.